dvav/dgeclust/docs/tutorial/data/index.md

 ...
 {% endhighlight %}

-The data set consists of 7 libraries/samples with 14115 features each.
+The data consists of 7 libraries/samples with 14115 features each.
 The libraries are grouped in two different classes, *treated* and *untreated*.

 Let's use **IPython** to filter the data.
 Execute `ipython --pylab` at the terminal and, at the subsequent